 Gail Myers looks in at the service hall of this floor, in order to form a mental image of what the 13th floor, should she find it, should or shouldn't look like.
 The 12th floor allows the viewer to know where they are, with only visual clues.
 We know we are on a service hall, due to the vacuum cleaner, broom and dustpan, linens, and pushcart shelf full of rolls of toilet paper.
-The cross-wall shows its separation from the patron areas.
-The central staircase should be to the right of the wall.
+The crosswall shows it's separation from the patron areas.

 The 9th floor is the last floor Elaine runs to, on her way to escaping the demented staff, during the epic chase sequence.
 The service elevator, left on the 6th floor, is somehow waiting on Elaine here on the 9th floor.
 Elaine bypasses them by entering Room #970.
 Elaine is able to escape through Room #966, after running through the doors leading between the three rooms Elaine escapes into.